 - People can rest secure in the knowledge that they can trust each other to work together in an honest and straight forward manner.

 - They can use their personal capability to the full, both to their own personal satisfaction, and to the contribute fully to the successful functioning of the organization.

 The problem is trust.

 Distrust destroys organizations.
-The Roman Catholic Church in America is facing dire times because they had been surviving off the largess of previous generations’ accumulation of trust.
+The Roman Catholic Church is facing dire times because they had been surviving off the largess of previous generations’ accumulation of trust.
 This trust has been largely destroyed by the pedophile priests scandal.
-The pedophilia of certain priests, while not necessarily inevitable is certainly statistically predictable in such a large population, is troubling but not disastrous.
 The church leadership’s handling of individual cases, moving a priest rather than disciplining him, led to the current mistrust among the laity.
-Of course, we can argue that the church should have kept the events quiet for the good of the victims, but certainly there should have been some repercussions for this type of sin that were larger than simply moving to another parish.

-Had the Catholic leadership dealt severely with this egregious sin against its own young, the laity would still be firmly behind it, as would their contributions.
+Had the Catholic leadership dealt severely with this egregious sin against its own young, the laity — and their contributions — would still be firmly behind the leadership.
 Instead, the church covered up the scandals and failed to discipline most priests who were accused.
-This may have been similar to events in my own family’s past generations, where certain men were not allowed to be alone with young girls and the girls were warned clearly to avoid him.
-So perhaps their response to their own’s sins fit with the times.

 This distrust of the leadership to handle sin within its own ranks led to a incredibly quick destruction of the laity’s trust.